gcummins/phpspec-phpunit/README.md

 `composer install`

+###Add your code

-###Put your code in public/index.php
+Place your code in `public/index.php`.
+You will configure your webserver to find your code here.

 ###Configure your webserver

-Set the 'public' directory as your webserver root, then view the application in a browser
+Set the 'public' directory as your webserver root, then view the application in a browser.